bwt-dev/bwt/README.md

 ### Installation

-*New in v0.1.1*: You can now also [install bwt as an Electrum plugin](#electrum-plugin) with an embedded server (which doesn't require the standalone server installation described below).
+💥 Electrum desktop users can also [install bwt as an Electrum plugin](https://github.com/bwt-dev/bwt-electrum-plugin), which provides a GUI and doesn't require the standalone server installation described below.

 #### Signed pre-built binaries